 This is an advanced-level partner yoga pose that is more vigorous and energetic than any other pose.
 Both partners have different positions in this pose, with one partner assuming an L-shape while the other is fully extended in the down-dog pose.

 Stand facing your partner with a little space between you.
-Both partners should come into downward dog, with one partner placing their hands on the other partner’s hips.
+Both partners should come into the downward dog, with one partner placing their hands on the other partner’s hips.
 Press into your hands and feet, feeling the stretch in your hamstrings and calves.
 Hold for a few breaths, then switch positions so that both partners have a chance to be the base.

 Gate Pose (Parighasana) partner yoga